Whites Bay: The Ultimate Coastal Retreat for Your Blenheim Day Trip

 Activity Description

-Swimming Safe spot with lifeguards present
+Swimming Safe spot with calm waters

-Rockpools Ideal for beach exploration
+Rockpools Perfect for beach exploration

 Kayaking Available through local operators

-Fishing Enjoy calm waters and relax
+Fishing Relax in calm waters

 Camping and Facilities